FEBRUARY 2026 · 10 MIN READ

 The East African cybersecurity landscape

-East Africa’s rapid digital adoption, particularly in mobile money and internet banking, has made the region a priority target for both local and international cyber threat actors.
-The attack surface has expanded dramatically.
+East Africa's rapid digital adoption, particularly in mobile money and internet banking, has made the region a priority target for both local and international threat actors.
+The attack surface has expanded faster than the defences.
 A community bank in Kigali now has the same digital exposure as a bank anywhere in the world, but often with fewer security resources.

 Key threats facing East African organisations